manekovskiy/octopress-blog/source/_posts/2015-10-21-why-your-team-should-do-a-code-review-on-a-regular-basis.markdown

 ---
 layout: post
-title: "Why Your Team Should Do A Code Review On A Regular Basis"
+title: "Why Your Team Should Do a Code Review on a Regular Basis"
 date: 2015-10-21 19:38
 comments: true
 categories: Development